Board Honors Sharon Behrens for Community Service in Mental Health, Substance Abuse and Recovery

 “Sharon is a good listener and always makes sure she understands all sides of a story when she hears complaints,” Bauman said.
 “She is easy to work with and always has a great deal to contribute.
 It was a delight to have her as the Chairperson and I look forward to continuing to work with her as she remains on the Board.”

 The Placer County Mental Health, Alcohol and Drug Board is currently accepting applications for members.
 Individuals who are interested in helping to address issues surrounding mental health, and alcohol and drug abuse are encouraged to apply.
 The Board has openings for members from the community-at-large as well as individuals who receive mental health, alcohol and drug services or whose family members do.
-For more information on the Placer County Mental Health, Alcohol and Drug Board visit their website or contact Janna Jones by email or by telephone at 530-889-7254.
+For more information, visit the Placer County Mental Health, Alcohol and Drug Board website or contact Janna Jones by email or by telephone at 530-889-7254.